 How Your Dry Shampoo Obsession Can Mess With Your Scalp

 We’ve heard people say “the truth hurts,” but it hasn’t resonated as much as it did the day we found out that over-using our beloved dry shampoo may not be doing us any favors.
 And by hurts, we mean shook up our world.
 For context, here’s a product that gives our locks a much-needed oomph in a pinch, prolongs the life of our overpriced blowouts, and gives us an excuse to skip washing our hair for a few days by zapping the oil pooling at our roots.
-Heck, we’re guilty of spritzing the stuff even when our hair is completely clean and grease-free—just for the added volume—with a “sorry, not sorry” attitude.
+We’re guilty of spritzing dry shampoo even when our hair is completely clean and grease-free—just for the added volume benefits—with a “sorry, not sorry” attitude.
 And now, it looks like we should actually be sorry—for our scalps’ sake, anyway.

 In addition to using sparingly—Gomez suggests no more than twice per week—consider using scalp exfoliating scrubs or clarifying shampoos once a week or every other week to remove any build up of dry shampoo and other hair styling products.
-Bottom line: Assuming you’re showering/exfoliating your scalp regularly, using dry shampoo a few times a week shouldn’t hurt (unless you’re going through bottles of it per day—don’t do that!).
-Like with most things, moderation is key.
+Bottom line: Assuming you’re showering/exfoliating your scalp regularly, using dry shampoo a few times a week shouldn’t hurt.
+As with most things, moderation is key.

 Need more convincing?
 Our friends at Hair.com quizzed an expert on all things dry shampoo.
 Find out what he had to say about the safety of dry shampoo, here!